 The Assigns file is a script used to set up the parameters of a SMOKE run.
 The file configures the UNIX environment so that all of the correct input, intermediate, and output directories and files can be identified and used by the SMOKE programs.
 It also sets things like the name of the grid and the time period that you will run SMOKE for a given case.
 It does this by setting many UNIX environment variables, explained in the next paragraph.
-The Assigns file also uses environment variables to configure compiler options, so that SMOKE can be compiled on operating system other than the ones provided with the SMOKE distribution (PC Linux and SGI IRIX as of August, 2003).
+The Assigns file also uses environment variables to configure compiler options, so that SMOKE can be compiled on operating system other than the ones provided with the SMOKE distribution.
 More information on the Assigns file is provided in Section 4.2.2.2, "Assigns files" [120].